Lisanju/Lisanju/README.md

 Regarding NLP, I'm studying the (semi-)automatic production of linguistics resources like mono-bi-tri-lingual dictionaries and concept-based glossaries / WordNet databases.

 ### Current projects:
-- Geoki Jiten, a bilingual brazilian portuguese and okinawan dictionary.
+- Geoki Jiten, a bilingual brazilian portuguese and okinawan dictionary;
+- Romani DT, a data resource of gypsy language expressions.